A

 when the Navajo and Apache arrived over the Bering Straight.
 Today we

 believe the Anasazi to have melded into two distinct groups.
-One group of 19
+One group

 villages, or pueblos, is known as the Pueblo culture along the Rio Grande